jrmoulton/tmux-sessionizer/README.md

 ### The `tms kill` command

 Using this command you can kill current tmux session and automatically jump to another.
-The config could look like this `bind C-k command-prompt -p "Kill current session? (y/N): " "run-shell 'test
+The config could look like this `bind C-k confirm -p "Kill current session? (y/N):" "run-shell 'tms kill'"`.
-\"%1\" = y && tms kill || true'"`.
 Then when using leader+C-k you have to confirm killing of the current session with `y`.
 Any other input or just pressing enter aborts it.

 With `tms config --session <name>` you can define to which session you will switch to after the kill.